JordanViknar/SimpleSteamTinker/README.md

 Additionally, if you want to perform UI-related changes, you'll need [Blueprint](https://gitlab.gnome.org/jwestman/blueprint-compiler).
 If, in the future, LGI becomes stable enough with GTK4 to use it directly to generate the UI, Blueprint might be dropped.

+*Note : A desktop file won't be provided with this method, and icons won't be installed.*

 ## Comparison